 Children learn to read, write and spell in different ways.
 A balanced reading program should meet the needs of most students.
 Students, who do not learn to read, write and spell when presented with a broad, balanced literacy program should be offered a variety of alternative strategies to meet this goal.
 If these alternative strategies are not successful, the student may have a reading disorder, sometimes known as dyslexia.

 The Pleasanton I.S.D. dyslexia program is designed to provide short-term reading intervention for children identified as having characteristics of dyslexia.
 Each Pleasanton campus has a trained reading specialist to assist the student with intervention.
 The components of instruction include explicit, systematic, and sequential multi-sensory instruction.
 Pleasanton I.S.D. teachers are trained in dyslexia intervention strategies, which target the five areas of reading: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-The goal of the dyslexia intervention program is for students to gain accurate and fluent reading.
+The goal of the dyslexia intervention program (Reading by Design) is for students to gain accurate and fluent reading.
 Students identified as being dyslexic will be given support and appropriate modifications and/or accommodations in order to be successful in their academic programs.